-- Ensure that the end user is familiar with all of the Anti-legionella measures in order to comply with the applicable regulations regarding legionella prevention. - 2.
-Set the domestic hot water temperature.
+- Ensure that the end user is familiar with all of the Anti-legionella measures in order to comply with the applicable regulations regarding legionella prevention. - Set the hot water temperature.

-Condition: Water hardness: > 3.57 mol/m3
+Conditions: Water hardness: > 3.57 mol/m

-- Domestic hot water temperature: ≤ 50 °C - 3.
-Descale the water as required.
+Hot water temperature: ≤ 50 °C